Montreal flood of 1987

-The Montreal flood of 1987 happened on July 14 of that year when a series of strong thunderstorms crossed the island of Montreal, Canada, between the noon hour and 2:30 p.m.
+The Montreal flood of 1987 happened on July 14 of that year when a series of strong thunderstorms crossed the island of Montreal, Quebec, Canada, between the noon hour and 2:30 p.m.
 Over 100 mm of rain fell during this very short period of time.
 The sewer systems were overwhelmed by the deluge and the city was paralyzed by the flooded roads.
 Autoroute 15, a sunken highway also known as the Décarie Expressway, soon filled with water, trapping motorists.
 Some 350,000 houses lost electricity, and tens of thousands had flooded basements.
 Two people died, one in a submerged car and another who was electrocuted.

 Meteorological situation

 A heat wave had been affecting the province of Quebec, Canada, for over a week.
 Temperatures in the air mass were reaching 35 °C and the dew points were around 25 °C, both exceptionally high for Southern Quebec.
 During the evening of July 13, a northeast to southwest cold front approached the Montreal region from Ontario and triggered isolated severe thunderstorms.